-The specific tasks of an organization’s Knowledge Manager need to reflect the size, needs, and capabilities of that organization.
-For example, some Knowledge Managers will manage large teams, some will be a one-person department.
+The specific tasks of an organization’s Knowledge Manager will depend on the size, needs, and capabilities of that organization.
+For example, some Knowledge Managers will manage large teams while others will be a one-person department.
 Generally speaking, Knowledge Managers work cross-functionally with departments and teams to establish company knowledge, improve its functionality, establish metrics for its use, encourage the creation and access of company knowledge, and more.
 While the daily tasks of a Knowledge Manager may differ, there are some key Knowledge Manager skills that can help you succeed in any setting.
 Below are our top three.

-Promote Knowledge Sharing in Appealing Ways
+1. Promoting Knowledge Sharing In Appealing Ways

 Take the time to learn which teams respond best to which communication channels, such as email, face-to-face, team meetings, instant messaging, notes, alerts within the knowledge management tool, or even phone calls.
-Then ensure you are providing information and encouragement through that channel in an eye-catching, easy to understand and helpful manner.
+Then make sure you’re providing information and encouragement through that channel in an eye-catching, easy to understand, and helpful way.
 By practicing these communication habits, a Knowledge Manager can have a direct impact on improving business outcomes through knowledge management adoption.

-Facilitate Project Review To Create New Company Knowledge
+2. Facilitating Project Review To Create New Company Knowledge

-Personally Connect With Stakeholders On Knowledge Needs
+3. Personally Connecting With Stakeholders On Knowledge Needs

 There are essential soft tactics for Knowledge Managers that display their Knowledge Manager skills well.
 They need the interpersonal ability to connect with a variety of individuals and teams to understand what those key stakeholders need from their knowledge management system and how they can be an asset to the knowledge management strategy.
 The Knowledge Manager should feel comfortable connecting with these stakeholders, particularly project leaders.
 This will allow them to expand an organization’s knowledge offerings and also work with leaders to strategically determine what company knowledge may benefit them on a project or campaign.